fardog/paper/README.md

 Architecture
 ------------

-Paper is designed to work around a pubsub backend—currently, [Faye](https://npmjs.org/package/faye)—for communication with external systems and as an internal messaging system; however individual modules aren't aware of the pubsub communications, they are evented.
+*paper* is designed to work around a pubsub backend—currently, [Faye](https://npmjs.org/package/faye)—for communication with external systems and as an internal messaging system; however individual modules aren't aware of the pubsub communications, they are evented.
 The goal here is to create